The local housing allowance (LHA) benefit is usually paid to you. However, benefit can be paid direct to your landlord.

 Benefits staff make the decision to make direct payments based on evidence received.

 We must have evidence to show that it is in your interests that we pay the landlord directly.
-We can in some circumstances pay the landlord for up to eight weeks while we are making our decision.
+We can in some circumstances pay the landlord for up to 8 weeks while we are making our decision.

 When a decision has been made you and the landlord (where appropriate) are notified.